zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Server mode

-This entry sets the mode of the Gluu oxAauth Server.
+This entry sets the mode of the Gluu oxAuth Server.
 Possible modes are `memory` and `ldap`.

-* memory: run the oxAauth server in `in-memory` mode.
+* memory: run the oxAuth server in `in-memory` mode.

-* ldap: run the oxAauth server in `ldap` mode.
+* ldap: run the oxAuth server in `ldap` mode.
 This is required to work in cluster.

 ```